Author: kEF1R

 The Health Benefits of Kefir

-Kefir: Nutritional and health benefits What is kefir?
+What is Kefir and Its Health Benefits?
+What is kefir?
 Kefir is a fermented drink made by combining kefir grains with milk and allowing it to ferment for 24 hours.
-According to Jane, a licensed nutritionist with her own business, the bacteria and yeasts in the kefir grains convert the sugars in milk into lactic acid during this time, giving it a slightly sour taste.
-Kefir grains...
+According to Jane, a licensed nutritionist with her own business, the bacteria and yeasts in the kefir grains convert the sugars in milk into lactic acid during this time, giving it a slightly sour taste....

 Kombucha benefits

 The Health Benefits of Kombucha Kombucha is a fermented beverage with sugar, tea, yeast, and bacteria.
-Although it is sometimes called kombucha mushroom tea, it is not mushroom.
+People sometimes refer to it as kombucha mushroom tea, but it’s not actually a mushroom.
 It is a yeast and bacteria colony.
 This beverage is made by adding this colony to tea and sugar and allowing fermentation.
-The prepared beverage contains B Vitamins, vinegar, and several chemical compounds.
-Kombucha stimulates the immune...
+The prepared beverage contains B vitamins, vinegar, and several chemical compounds.
+Kombucha...

 Milk kefirgrains 0